-This degree program prepares students for occupations that involve the application of science in society.
-It teaches an integrated understanding of how basic and applied science benefit and impact us in daily life.
+The applied science degree program will prepare students for professions that involve the application of science in society, rather than the practice of science and scientific research.
+The goal is to provide an integrated understanding of how basic and applied science benefit and impact us, from the individual to the biosphere.

 Requirements for admission into the College of Agricultural Sciences and Natural Resources (CASNR) are consistent with general University admission requirements (one unit equals one high school year): 4 units of English, 4 units of mathematics, 3 units of natural sciences, 3 units of social studies, and 2 units of foreign language.
 Students must also meet performance requirements (ACT composite of 20 or higher OR combined SAT score of 950 or higher OR rank in the top one-half of graduating class; transfer students must have a 2.0 (on a 4.0 scale) cumulative grade point average and 2.0 on the most recent term of attendance.
 For students entering the PGA Golf Management degree program, a certified golf handicap of 12 or better (e.g., USGA handicap card) or written ability (MS Word file) equivalent to a 12 or better handicap by a PGA professional or high school golf coach is required.
 For more information, please visit: http://pgm.unl.edu/requirements.